 Documents will generally be one of four types, indicated by a suffix after their name:

 means "Portable Document Format" - this gives you a "photocopy" of the original document, pictures and all, but you can't easily make any changes to it yourself.
-To view it, you will need to have a program called "Adobe Acrobat Reader".
-If you haven't already got it, it can be downloaded for free from Adobe's website here
+To view it, you may need to have a program called "Adobe Acrobat Reader". (some modern browsers like MS Edge will open PDFs for you ) If you haven't already got Reader, it can be downloaded for free from Adobe's website here.

 means it can be viewed and edited in Microsoft Word, which is the most widely-used Word Processing program.
 If you haven't got it, either download the free Word Viewer